Ashgabat: Etymology

-Although the name literally means "city of love" or "city of devotion" in modern Persian, the name might be modified through folk etymology.
+Although the name literally means "city of love" or "city of devotion" in modern Persian, the name might have been modified through folk etymology.
 Turkmen historian Ovez Gundogdiyev believes that the name goes back to the Parthian era, 3rd century BC, deriving from the name of the founder of the Parthian Empire, Arsaces I of Parthia, in Persian Ashk-Abad (the city of Ashk/Arsaces).

 Geography

-Ashgabat is very close to the border with Iran.
+Ashgabat is in near proximity, approximately 50 km (30 mi), to the Iranian border.
 It occupies a highly seismically active oasis plain bounded on the south by the foothills of the Kopet Dag mountains (Köpetdag) and on the north by the Karakum Desert.
 It is surrounded by, but not part of, Ahal Province (Ahal welaýaty).
 The highest point in the city is the 401 m high sandhill upon which the Yyldyz Hotel was built, but most of the city lies between 200. and 255 m of elevation.
 The Karakum Canal runs through the city.

 Like the rest of Turkmenistan, Ashgabat's soil is primarily sediment that accumulated on the bottom of the Paratethys Ocean.
 The Kopet Dag mountains emerged toward the end of the Cretaceous Period.